Lower Facelift or Jowl Lift

 • The anaesthesia

-• The post-operative care
+• The post-operative consultations and care

 Kensington Medical is committed to providing high-quality care at a fair price.
 Get in touch to find out more.